Personal Injury Settlements and Taxes

 What about Lost Wages?

 Compensation is awarded that may be considered taxable money when the claimant is awarded money for lost wages.
 So this would be regarded as income that would usually appear on the claimant's W-2 federal tax form.
-The IRS would receive a copy of from the employer.
-Applicants who live in states where there are state income taxes are responsible for the taxes on the awarded compensation.
+The IRS would receive a copy from the employer.
+Applicants who live in states with state income taxes are responsible for the taxes on the awarded compensation.
 And typically, it would be reported by the employer when it is for lost wages.

 State Law and Personal Injury Settlements.

 In some states, the law will contradict federal law when it involves financial compensation or a personal injury.
-Major portions of injuries claims are not subject to federal taxes.
-But certain states require individuals to pay taxes on all of their award.
+Major portions of injury claims are not subject to federal taxes.
+But certain states require individuals to pay taxes on all of their awards.
 And this includes a financial settlement.

-Knowing that these laws can vary from one state to another, it is essential for taxpayers to see the tax laws of the state in which he or she is domiciled in or resides.
-Consulting with a tax attorney, or a CPA is the best way to learn.
-So do so before filing state or federal income tax returns or even settling for that matter.
+Knowing that these laws can vary from one state to another, taxpayers need to see the state's tax laws in which they are domiciled or resides.
+Consulting with a tax attorney or a CPA is the best way to learn.
+So do so before filing state or federal income tax returns or even settling, for that matter.

 Do Confidential Settlements have Tax Implications?

 Many PI lawyers may not be aware of this.
 If you do a confidential PI settlement, the IRS will come after both parties for taxes.
 But tax avoidance remains possible with a proper settlement contract.

-You heard right, remaining quiet will cost you money.
+You heard right; remaining quiet will cost you money.
 The exchange is for confidentiality, not for personal injuries.
 Examples could include cases where a child gets raped on a cruise ship.
-Both the parents and the cruise industry wants to keep this delicate matter "hush-hush."
+Both the parents and the cruise industry want to keep this delicate matter "hush-hush."